Finding Nemo (soundtrack)

 Finding Nemo (Original Motion Picture Soundtrack) is the soundtrack to the 2003 Disney/Pixar film of the same name.
-Featuring original score composed and conducted by Thomas Newman, the cousin of Randy Newman, who had collaborated with Pixar productions since Toy Story (1995), A Bug's Life (1998), Toy Story 2 (1999) and Monsters, Inc. (2001).
+Featuring the original score composed and conducted by Thomas Newman, the cousin of Randy Newman, who had previously collaborated with Pixar on Toy Story (1995), A Bug's Life (1998), Toy Story 2 (1999) and Monsters, Inc. (2001).
 The album consists of 39 instrumental tracks from Thomas' score and a cover of Bobby Darin's 1959 single "Beyond The Sea" (which is also a cover of the 1945 single "La Mer" by Charles Trenet) performed by Robbie Williams, released by Walt Disney Records on May 20, 2003.

 Background

 "The ideas were as much about how music was transitioning from moment to moment or feeling to feeling, as much as the individual feelings or moments themselves.
-So it’s a lot more effort.
-There’s a lot more notes, and there’s a lot more things that animation has to do."
+So it's a lot more effort.
+There's a lot more notes, and there's a lot more things that animation has to do."